 - FLSA-only: Only overtime pay earned under the Fair Labor Standards Act qualifies.
 Independent contractor overtime, exempt salaried employee overtime, and voluntary arrangements outside FLSA do not qualify.

-NJ conformity: Same uncertainty as tips.
-NJ has not adopted IRC §225.
-Until NJ enacts conforming legislation, overtime remains fully taxable on the NJ-1040.
-A NJ manufacturing worker with $18,000 in FLSA overtime saves up to $3,960 federally (22% bracket) but pays full NJ income tax on the same amount.
+NJ conformity: Confirmed non-conformity.
+The NJ Division of Taxation's December 1, 2025 OBBBA guidance covers overtime as well as tips - NJ has not adopted IRC §225 and overtime remains fully taxable on the NJ-1040.
+A NJ manufacturing worker with $18,000 in FLSA overtime saves up to ~$2,200 federally (most of $18,000 in the 12% bracket, not 22%) but pays full NJ income tax on the same amount.

 7. Senior Bonus Deduction: $6,000 for Ages 65+

-The OBBBA created a new $6,000 above-the-line federal deduction for taxpayers age 65 or older:
+The OBBBA created a new $6,000 below-the-line federal deduction (Schedule 1-A, like the tip and overtime deductions - it reduces taxable income, not AGI) for taxpayers age 65 or older:

 - Amount: $6,000 (single or one qualifying spouse), $12,000 (MFJ, both spouses age 65+)